 The Pitch is the actual location where Buskers perform and these can usually be found anywhere large groups of people gather for whatever reason.
 A modern adaptation of this method is to set up shop near an ATM machine in the hopes of catching a punter just as he has withdrawn funds, an oftentimes mistaken strategy since these machines do not dispense coins.

-The primary pitches is Tel Aviv would include: The beach promenade, entrances to the Sarona neighbourhood.
+The primary pitches are Tel Aviv would include The beach promenade, entrances to the Sarona neighborhood.
 Basel street, especially around Basel square is occasionally used.
 Allenby street near the entrance to the Carmel Market.
 Rothschild boulevard and the Nahalat Binyamin are also typical “Pitches”.
 Other areas include the plaza area in front of the Tel Aviv Cinemateque, Rabin Square, Meir Park, Dizengoff Square and others.

 By Brent J. Mitchell